jzbrooks/awesome-kotlin/README.md

 * [KieronQuinn/Smartspacer](https://github.com/KieronQuinn/Smartspacer) - Smartspacer is a customisable widget for Android, but with a difference: It can upgrade the built in At a Glance on Pixels - without root!
 * [flipperdevices/Flipper-Android-App](https://github.com/flipperdevices/Flipper-Android-App) - Android Mobile app to rule all Flipper's family
 * [aistra0528/Hail](https://github.com/aistra0528/Hail) - 冻结 Android 应用 Freeze Android apps
-* [wdsqjq/FengYunWeather](https://github.com/wdsqjq/FengYunWeather) - 风云天气是Android 平台开源天气 App，采用Kotlin、Room、OKHttp3、 协程等框架实现。
 * [simondankelmann/Bluetooth-LE-Spam](https://github.com/simondankelmann/Bluetooth-LE-Spam)
+* [JetBrains/intellij-platform-plugin-template](https://github.com/JetBrains/intellij-platform-plugin-template) - Template repository for creating plugins for IntelliJ Platform
 * [android/camera-samples](https://github.com/android/camera-samples) - Multiple samples showing the best practices in camera APIs on Android.
 * [ReVanced/revanced-patches](https://github.com/ReVanced/revanced-patches) - 🧩 Patches for ReVanced
 * [florisboard/florisboard](https://github.com/florisboard/florisboard) - An open-source keyboard for Android which respects your privacy.
 Currently in early-beta.